 Repeat these steps for a second page, at which you set the url to /order/:order_id

-If you've never worked with variables in your URL before, you've probably raised an eyebrow when you saw the colon (:) in the url.
-If so, be sure to check out this short video about using variables in your url.
+If you've never worked with input variables in your URL before, you've probably raised an eyebrow when you saw the colon (:) in the url.
+If so, you can always check out this short video about using input variables in your url.

 Step 2: Set up the page content for the first page.

-Once the Dynamic Form has been created you can simply add the order_id to the process by adding it to the redirect web page action event.
+Once the Dynamic Form has been created you can simply add the order_id to the process by adding it to the Dynamic Form's action.

 Follow these steps to do this: